alexcouper/captainhook/README.md

 What is it
 ----------

-If installed, this package will install a pre-commit hook for git into the git repository that you are in at the time of installation.
+This package will install a pre-commit hook for git into the git repository that you are in at the time of installation.

 Upon committing code, the pre-commit hook runs checks against the python files